leouieda/egu2014/README.md

 Performing the inversion of gravity and gravity gradient data, simultaneously or separately, is straight forward and requires no changes to the existing algorithm.
-Such advantage makes it ideal to use with the multicomponent gravity gradient data from the GOCE satellite.
+Such feature makes it ideal for inverting the multicomponent gravity gradient data from the GOCE satellite.

 An implementation of our adaptation is freely available in the open-source modeling and inversion package Fatiando a Terra